shivelyc1/exact-change/README.md

 ## How to start the project?

+### Easy Development Server

 1. Clone the project onto your system.
 2. Open a terminal and cd into the directory of the files.
 3. run `pip install -r requirements.txt`
 4. To start the server, run `flask --app server run`
 5. The terminal should display an IP address to access the website.
 Paste this IP into your browser.

+### Production Server

+1. Clone the project onto your system.
+2. OPen a terminal and cd into the directory of the files.
+3. run `pip install -r requirements.txt`
+4. To start the server, run `python server.py`
+5. The terminal should display an IP address to acces the website.
+Paste this IP into your browser.

+You can change the host and port of the server in the **server.py** file.

 All set!

+## Running Tests

+The tests are set up using the `unittest` library built in to python.

+To run a specific test, you can run a command like this in the terminal.
+`python -m unittest tests/test_something.py`

+Change the file path to the specific test file you want to test.

+**exact_change_tests.py**
+`python -m unittest tests/exact_change_test.py`

 ## server.py